“Is it 60% on this side, and 40% on the other? Is it 57-43? What is it? It’s 50-50, as far as I’m concerned.”

 Davis said an initial mistake made by the city housing department – namely, issuing a grading permit despite the school’s failure to submit a required forest conservation plan – represented half of the blame for the destruction of 1,526 inches of mature trees.

-The trees were removed in February and March to make way for a new athletic stadium at the Catholic girls’ school.
+The trees were removed in February and March to make way for a $4.3 million, state-of-the-art athletic stadium.

 “The applicant acted on good faith” in securing the permit, Davis told the commission yesterday, but the school and its consultant, Century Engineering, then erred by continuing to clear the trees when told by city officials to stop.